Type-safe error handling without exceptions.

 npm install @snowfrog/result

 Errors are a fact of life in software development.
-In JavaScript, errors are usually thrown using the throw
+In JavaScript, errors are usually thrown using the throw keyword

 and this approach makes sense when something bad happens in your code and there's nothing you can do about it.